Adam-Elmi/SomMark/README.md

 - **[Mapper API](docs/13.mapper.md)**: How to create new output formats.
 - **[CLI Reference](docs/11.cli.md)**: Terminal commands and flags.
 - **[API Quick Reference](docs/api)**: Fast lookup for all functions.

+# Editor Support

+### Editor Support
+High-quality syntax highlighting and diagnostics are provided via **LSP Semantic Tokens**.
+This ensures perfect coloring in any editor that supports the Language Server Protocol (e.g., VS Code, Neovim, CoC).

+Information for integration can be found in the [SomMark-LSP](https://github.com/Adam-Elmi/SomMark-LSP) project.